khoanguyenn/csproject-2021-blockchain/docs/sprint_02/README.md

 * ```/vaccine/user/:userId``` - get vaccine's information of given user's ID

 ### User authentication
+* User register with citizen's ID and password.
+* Admin check and approve the citizen's information
+*

 ### Database schema
 * From ```Manufacturer``` to ```Distributor```

   * ```vaccineLot``` - a unique vaccine lot's number
   * ```vaccineName``` - vaccine's name
   * ```vaccineManufacturer``` - vaccine's manufacturer
   * ```owner``` - owner of the vaccine, could either manufacturer, distributor or citizens
   * ```deliverTo``` - current state of the owner ('org1', 'org2', 'user')
 * From ```Distributor``` to ```MedicalUnit```

   * ```vaccineID``` - a unique ID of the vaccine
   * ```vaccineName``` - vaccine's name
   * ```vaccineManufacturer``` - vaccine's manufacturer